Skip to main content

 After successfully launching the container (i.e., the service status displays Active/Started), do not leave the page just yet:

-1. Find your deployed rule in the Capability Publishing section and click the "Online Inference" button.
+1. Find your deployed service in the Capability Publishing section and click the "Online Inference" button.

 2. In the visual interactive window that appears, submit a piece of completely new data or a local test image that was never fed to the model, and click submit.